Azure/azure-sdk-for-java/sdk/core/azure-json/README.md

 forward.

-`JsonReader` allows for type conversion between JSON types, such as trying to convert a JSON string to a number or vice versa, and for commonly used non-standard JSON values, such as `NaN`, `INF`, `-INF`, `Infinity`, and `-Infinity`.
+`JsonReader` allows for type conversion between JSON types, such as trying to convert a JSON string to a number or vice versa, and for commonly used nonstandard JSON values, such as `NaN`, `INF`, `-INF`, `Infinity`, and `-Infinity`.

-`JsonReader` doesn't take ownership of the JSON input source and therefore won't close any resources if the JSON is provided using an `InputStream` or `Reader`.
+`JsonReader` doesn't take ownership of the JSON input source and therefore doesn't close any resources if the JSON is provided using an `InputStream` or `Reader`.

 #### Nesting Limits

-To prevent `StackOverflowError`s `JsonReader`'s generic `readUntyped` API tracks how deeply nested the object being read is, if the nesting passes the threshold of `1000` an `IllegalStateException` will be thrown in an attempt to prevent the stack from overflowing.
+To prevent `StackOverflowError`s, `JsonReader`'s generic `readUntyped` API tracks how deeply nested the object being read is, if the nesting passes the threshold of `1000` an `IllegalStateException` is thrown in an attempt to prevent the stack from overflowing.

 ### JsonWriter

-`JsonWriter` provides both basic, writing primitives and boxed primitive types, and convenience, writing arrays, maps, and objects, APIs for writing JSON. `JsonWriter` is provided to allow for any underlying JSON writer to implement it, such as Jackson or GSON, as long as the implementation passes the tests provided by this package's test-jar (`JsonWriterContractTests`).
+`JsonWriter` provides both basic, writing primitives and boxed primitive types, and convenience, writing arrays, maps, and objects, APIs for writing JSON. `JsonWriter` is provided to allow for any underlying JSON writer to implement it, such as Jackson or GSON, as long as the implementation passes the tests provided by the package's test-jar (`JsonWriterContractTests`).

-`JsonWriter` allows for commonly used non-standard JSON values, such as `NaN`, `INF`, `-INF`, `Infinity`, and `-Infinity`, to be written using `writeNumberField` or `writeRawValue`.
+`JsonWriter` allows for commonly used nonstandard JSON values, such as `NaN`, `INF`, `-INF`, `Infinity`, and `-Infinity`, to be written using `writeNumberField` or `writeRawValue`.

-`JsonWriter` won't write null `byte[]`, `Boolean`, `Number`, or `String` values when written as a field, `writeBinaryField`, `writeBooleanField`, `writeNumberField`, or `writeStringField`, if a null field needs to be written use `writeNullField`.
+`JsonWriter` doesn't write null `byte[]`, `Boolean`, `Number`, or `String` values when written as a field, `writeBinaryField`, `writeBooleanField`, `writeNumberField`, or `writeStringField`, if a null field needs to be written use `writeNullField`.

-`JsonWriter` must be periodically flushed to ensure content written to it is flushed to the underlying container type, generally an `OutputStream` or `Writer`.
+`JsonWriter` must be periodically flushed to ensure content written to it's flushed to the underlying container type, generally an `OutputStream` or `Writer`.
 Failing to flush may result in content being lost.
-Closing the `JsonWriter` will also flush content, so it's best practice to use `JsonWriter` in a try-with-resources block where the `JsonWriter` will be closed once it's finished being used.
+Closing the `JsonWriter` flushes content, so it's best practice to use `JsonWriter` in a try-with-resources block where the `JsonWriter` is closed once it's finished being used.

-`JsonWriter` doesn't take ownership of the JSON output source and therefore won't close any resources if the JSON is being written to an `OutputSteam` or `Writer`.
+`JsonWriter` doesn't take ownership of the JSON output source and therefore doesn't close any resources if the JSON is being written to an `OutputSteam` or `Writer`.

 #### JSON State Management

-To ensure that the JSON being written is valid `JsonWriter` will maintain the state of the JSON using `JsonWriteContext` and on each attempt to write it will validate whether the operation is valid.
-The implementation of `JsonWriter` must ensure this is tracked correctly, for example when nothing has been written the JSON state must be `ROOT` and `ROOT` doesn't allow for JSON field names to be written.
+To ensure that the JSON being written is valid, `JsonWriter` maintains the state of the JSON using `JsonWriteContext` and on each attempt to write it validates whether the operation is valid.
+The implementation of `JsonWriter` must ensure state is tracked correctly, for example when nothing has been written the JSON state must be `ROOT` and `ROOT` doesn't allow for JSON field names to be written.

 ### JsonProvider

-`JsonProvider` is a service provider interface which allows for `JsonReader`s and `JsonWriter`s to be created using implementations found on the classpath. `JsonProvider` can also create the default implementations which are provided by this package if an implementation isn't found on the classpath.
+`JsonProvider` is a service provider interface that allows for `JsonReader`s and `JsonWriter`s to be created using implementations found on the classpath. `JsonProvider` can also create the default implementations that are provided by this package if an implementation isn't found on the classpath.

 #### JsonOptions

-`JsonOptions` contains configurations that are respected by all implementations of `JsonReader`s and `JsonWriter`s.
-At this time there is only one configuration for determining whether non-numeric numbers, `NaN`, `INF`, `-INF`, `Infinity`, and `-Infinity` are supported in JSON reading and writing with a default setting of `true`, that non-numeric numbers are allowed.
+`JsonOptions` contains configurations that must be respected by all implementations of `JsonReader`s and `JsonWriter`s.
+At this time, there's only one configuration for determining whether non-numeric numbers, `NaN`, `INF`, `-INF`, `Infinity`, and `-Infinity` are supported in JSON reading and writing with a default setting of `true`, that non-numeric numbers are allowed.

 ### Providing an SPI implementation

 `JsonReader` and `JsonWriter` are service provider interfaces used by `JsonProvider` and `JsonProviders` to enable implementations to be loaded from the class path.
-The Azure JSON package provides a default implementation that will be used if one can't be found on the class path.
+The Azure JSON package provides a default implementation that is used if one can't be found on the class path.
 To provide a custom implementation, implement `JsonReader`, `JsonWriter`, and `JsonProvider` in your own package and indicate that the package provides an instance of `JsonProvider`.
-To ensure that your implementations are correct include the `test` scoped dependency of Azure JSON and extend the `JsonReaderContractTests`, `JsonWriterContractTests`, and `JsonProviderContractTests`.
-These tests outline all basic contract requirements set forth by `JsonReader`, `JsonWriter`, and `JsonProvider` as well as testing a few complex scenarios to provide validation of any implementation.
+To ensure that your implementations are correct, include the `test` scoped dependency of Azure JSON and extend the `JsonReaderContractTests`, `JsonWriterContractTests`, and `JsonProviderContractTests`.
+These tests outline all basic contract requirements set forth by `JsonReader`, `JsonWriter`, and `JsonProvider` and testing a few complex scenarios to provide validation of any implementation.

 ## Examples